sequentech/documentation/docs/general/reference/election-creation-json.md

-Note that to enable using this feature, you need to change the configuration of the `deployment-tool`, by setting the `config.iam.field allow_html_emails` to true in the `config.yml` file.
+Note that to enable using this feature, you need to change the configuration of the `deployment-tool`, by setting the `config.iam.field allow_html_emails` to `true` in the `config.yml` file.

 As mentioned earlier, this is a template.
-Each voter will received a taylored message with the template variables substituted with their values.
+Each voter will receive a tailored message with the template variables substituted with their values.
 Variables are identified surrounded by two `_` characters and always in upper case.
 For example the variable `url` would appear as `__URL__`.